cgroza/GraffiTE/README.md

 - `--map_asm_threads`: number of cores allocated to `minimap2` or `winnowmap` in the `map_asm` process.
 Overrides `--cores`.
 - `--map_asm_memory`: RAM limit for the `minimap2` or `winnowmap` in the `map_asm` process.
 Default is unset.
 - `--map_asm_time`: for `cluster` profile, max time for the scheduler for the `map_asm` process.
 Default is 1h.
 - `--svim_asm_threads`: number of cores allocated to `svim_asm` process.
-Overrides `--cores`
+Overrides `--cores`.
 - `--svim_asm_memory`: RAM limit for the SV search in `svim_asm` process.
 Default is unset.
 - `--svim_asm_time`: for `cluster` profile, max time for the scheduler for this process.
 Default is 1h.
 - `--asm_divergence`: divergence preset option for `minimap2` ahead of `svim-asm`.
 Use the flag . `asm5`/`asm10`/`asm20`  Defaults is `asm5` (< 5% expected divergence between assembly and reference genome).
 [See minimap2 documentation](https://lh3.github.io/minimap2/minimap2.html).

 - `--mini_K`: `minimap2` parameter `-K`. *Number of bases loaded into memory to process in a mini-batch.
 Similar to option -I, K/M/G/k/m/g suffix is accepted.
-A large NUM helps load balancing in the multi-threading mode, at the cost of increased memory.* Default 500M
+A large NUM helps load balancing in the multi-threading mode, at the cost of increased memory.* Default 500M.
 - `--stSort_m`: `samtools sort` parameter `-m` (for each alternative assembly, post-`minimap2`): *Approximately the maximum required memory per thread, specified either in bytes or with a K, M, or G suffix.* Default in `GraffiTE` is 4G.
 - `--stSort_t`: `samtools sort` parameter `@` (for each alternative assembly, post-`minimap2`): *Set number of sorting and compression threads.* Default in `GraffiTE` is 4 threads.